What Is a Car's Suspension System?

 Providing expert vehicle repair services - Your Reliable Shop for Shocks and Struts

 We at JP's Garage in US are experts in all things auto repair.
-We've been fixing cars since 2003 and our owner Joshua Nickerson and technicians have decades of combined experience.
+We've been fixing cars since 2003, and our owner Joshua Nickerson and technicians have decades of combined experience.
+We have excellent ratings based on reviews from many satisfied customers and our technicians are Red Seal, Napa Autopro, NASFT.
 No matter what issue you are having with your vehicle, we have a multitude of services you can take advantage of, such as scheduled maintenance, General Auto Repair, tune-ups, and Propane Conversion.
+Our services also come with a 2/40,000 kilometres warranty.

 Reasons You Should Do Business With Us: